ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ```

-You can see that the external widget feature has an established plugin structure: the master (glue) plugin (`external-data-widget/externaldatawidget.js`), the "editing" (`external-data-widget/externaldatawidgetediting.js`) and the "UI" (`external-data-widget/externaldatawidgetui.js`) parts.
+You can see that the external data widget feature has an established plugin structure: the master (glue) plugin (`external-data-widget/externaldatawidget.js`), the "editing" (`external-data-widget/externaldatawidgetediting.js`) and the "UI" (`external-data-widget/externaldatawidgetui.js`) parts.

 The master (glue) plugin: